sebhildebrandt/systeminformation/README.md

 #### Linux Temperature

-In some cases you need to install the linux `sensors` package to be able to measure temperature e.g. on DEBIAN based systems by running `sudo apt-get install lm-sensors`
+In some cases you need to install the Linux `sensors` package to be able to measure temperature e.g. on DEBIAN based systems by running `sudo apt-get install lm-sensors`

 #### Linux S.M.A.R.T.
 Status

 To be able to detect S.M.A.R.T. status on Linux you need to install `smartmontools`.
-On DEBIAN based linux distributions you can install it by running `sudo apt-get install smartmontools`
+On DEBIAN based Linux distributions you can install it by running `sudo apt-get install smartmontools`

 ## *: Additional Notes